strikhar/illia-co/README.md

 # illia-co

 # This is my personal website.
-Feel free to contact me at illya_strikhar@yahoo.com.
+Feel free to contact me at hi@illia.co.
 Thanks.